 As in other wastewater treatment processes, such as for landfill leachate, digester wastewater treatment involves the application of various technologies and can range from highly targeted selective contaminant removal, up to a comprehensive ZLD process.
 Figure 2 shows an overview of a comprehensive treatment solution for digester wastewater, including options for zero/minimal liquid discharge (ZLD/MLD).

 The most common digester wastewater constituents-of-concern are fine suspended solids, ammonia, and salt ions.
 However, depending on wastewater characteristics and project requirements, not all treatment steps may be needed.
 For example, a low-strength wastewater, with only ammonia concentrations that are beyond discharge limit compliance, will only require ammonia removal technology.
 To decide on an appropriate and cost-effective treatment process, it is critical to know the wastewater chemistry in detail and understand the treatment requirements.
 Saltworks can review water chemistry and specific project requirements so that a digester wastewater treatment process is delivered that balances simplicity, cost-effectiveness, and reliability.

 Removing Suspended Solids

 Suspended solids in digester wastewater pose scaling/plugging problems in any downstream equipment, especially for ammonia removal and total dissolved solids (TDS) treatments.
 Additionally, suspended solids make up a significant portion of BOD and COD.
 They can be removed from the digestate wastewater through traditional physical/chemical separation processes, namely coagulation-flocculation using ferric chloride and polymers, followed by clarification/sedimentation and media filtration of the clarifier overflow.

 Alternatively, a more advanced membrane technology, XtremeUF, can be used to remove suspended solids in the digester wastewater without the use of coagulation-flocculation.
 XtremeUF, shown in Figure 3, is a ceramic-based ultrafiltration module that can concentrate suspended particulate into a dense slurry.
 It is highly automated, compact, and modular, offering an alternative to traditional physical/chemical separation processes for projects requiring low footprint, low maintenance, and process simplicity.
-A more detailed explanation on ceramic ultrafiltration can be found here.
+One of our other articles has a more detailed explanation on ceramic ultrafiltration.